Why is DNA replication described as semiconservative? | Study Prep in Pearson+

 1

-Understand the term 'semiconservative' in the context of DNA replication.
-It refers to the way the DNA molecule is copied during cell division.
+Understand the concept of DNA replication: DNA replication is the process by which a cell copies its entire DNA before cell division, ensuring each daughter cell receives a complete set of genetic information.

-Recall that DNA is double-stranded, with each strand serving as a template for the formation of a new complementary strand.
+Recall the structure of DNA: DNA is double-stranded, with two complementary strands running in opposite directions, held together by base pairing.

-During replication, the two strands of the original DNA molecule separate, and each original (parental) strand pairs with a newly synthesized strand.
+Define 'semiconservative replication': In semiconservative replication, each of the two new DNA molecules contains one original (parental) strand and one newly synthesized strand.

-This results in two daughter DNA molecules, each containing one original strand and one new strand, hence the term 'semiconservative' because half of the original molecule is conserved in each daughter molecule.
+Contrast semiconservative replication with other models: The conservative model suggests the parental DNA remains intact and a completely new molecule is made, while the dispersive model suggests strands are mixed; semiconservative replication differs because it conserves one parental strand in each daughter molecule.

-Contrast this with other possible models like conservative replication (where the original molecule remains intact and a completely new molecule is made) or dispersive replication (where parental and new DNA are interspersed in both strands), which are not how DNA replication actually occurs.
+Conclude why DNA replication is described as semiconservative: Because after replication, each daughter DNA molecule is composed of one strand from the original molecule and one newly synthesized strand, preserving half of the original DNA in each new molecule.

 Watch next